missionpinball/mpf-docs/install/mac.rst

 Once you have MPF installed via the procedure above, you can keep it up-to-date by running the final two pipx commands from above which you used to install MPF and MPF-MC.

 Questions?
 Comments?
 Need help?
-You can post a reply into the MPF new installers for macOS thread in the MPF Users Google Group: https://groups.google.com/g/mpf-users/c/BIemtw17lx0
+You can post to the MPF Users Google Group: https://groups.google.com/g/mpf-users/c/BIemtw17lx0

 What if you borked it?
 ----------------------